The role of the BRP

 Balance Responsible Party (BRP)

-As a result, each BRP is responsible for a portfolio of access points and must develop and take all reasonable measures to maintain the balance between injections, offtakes and commercial power trades within their portfolio.
+As a result, each BRP is responsible for a portfolio of access points and must develop and take all reasonable measures to maintain the balance between injections, offtakes and commercial power trades within its portfolio.

 Daily balance schedule